 The ADP National Employment Report showed that U.S. private employers added 250,000 jobs in December, marking the biggest monthly increase since March, and much above the 190,000 job additions forecast by economists polled by Reuters.

 A more comprehensive non-farm payrolls report on Friday is expected to show the economy added 190,000 jobs in December, down from the 228,000 additions in November.

 "Economic data tomorrow is not going to be tremendously spectacular, but what we're seeing is very positive growth, a good economic backdrop that gives people more confidence in corporate earnings," said Aaron Anderson, senior vice president of research at Fisher Investments.

-World stocks hit records on Thursday, driven by strong manufacturing and services sector data in major economies and the Federal Reserve affirming its view of gradual interest rate hikes this year.
+World stocks also hit records, driven by strong manufacturing and services sector data in major economies.

-Tesla's shares slipped about 3 percent after the electric car maker delayed a production target for its new Model 3 sedan for the second time.
+Tesla's shares slipped 2.7 percent after the electric car maker delayed a production target for its new Model 3 sedan for the second time.

-Victoria's Secret-owner L Brands fell 10 percent on disappointing quarterly earnings forecast.
+Victoria's Secret-owner L Brands slid 13 percent on disappointing quarterly earnings forecast.